 What is included in the monthly investment reports?

+Members get access to all previous recommendations, as well as members-only videos and articles.
 Each report (i.e. stock recommendation) takes about 7 to 10 minutes to read and there are seven reports each month.
 Here are just a few of the sections found in each report:

 - The 7investing Key Takeaway: A summary of the advisor’s investment thesis for the stock.
 In other words, the reason the advisor believes this stock is the best investment at this time.